Accommodation in Stockholm

 Types of accommodation in Stockholm

-Finding larger houses will be harder, especially in the city centre.
+Finding larger houses will prove more difficult, especially in the city centre.
 Family-friendly accommodation can be found in the outlying suburbs of Stockholm.

 Finding accommodation in Stockholm